py-pdf/pypdf/docs/user/extract-text.md

 Hence I would distinguish three types of PDF documents:

 * **Digitally-born PDF files**: The file was created digitally on the computer.
-  It can contain images, texts, links, bookmarks, JavaScript, ...
+  It can contain images, texts, links, outline items (a.k.a., bookmarks, JavaScript, ...
   If you Zoom in a lot, the text still looks sharp.
 * **Scanned PDF files**: Any number of pages was scanned.
 The images were then stored in a PDF file.
 Hence the file is just a container for those images.
-  You cannot copy the text, you don't have links, bookmarks, JavaScript.
+  You cannot copy the text, you don't have links, outline items, JavaScript.
 * **OCRed PDF files**: The scanner ran OCR software and put the recognized text in the background of the image.
 Hence you can copy the text, but it still looks like a scan.
 If you zoom in enough, you can recognize pixels.